nicolearugay/Analyzing-Loan-Dataset/README.md

 # analyzing-loan-dataset

-k-means clustering, random forest, variable importances, sklearn
+Analyzing a loan dataset using k-means clustering, random forest, variable importances, and sklearn.